 How long does it take to set up a complete model building workspace?

-Setting up a complete model building workspace usually takes 1-2 days, depending on the available space and your budget.
-Start with the essential tools (cutting mat, knives, lighting) and gradually build up your workspace.
-You can start model building immediately once you have the basic tools, and refine the organization further as you gain more experience.
+Setting up a complete model building workspace usually takes 1-2 days, depending on available space and your budget.
+Start with essential tools (cutting mat, knives, lighting) and gradually build up your workspace.
+You can start model building immediately once you have the basic tools, and refine the organization as you gain more experience.

-What are the costs for a complete set of model building basic tools?
+What are the costs for a complete set of basic model building tools?

-A complete set of model building basic tools costs between €75-150, depending on the quality and brands you choose.
+A complete set of basic model building tools costs between €75-150, depending on the quality and brands you choose.
 This includes a good cutting mat, precision knives, tweezers, sorting trays, magnifying glass and basic lighting.
 First invest in quality tools for the tasks you perform most, and gradually expand your collection.

 Can I do model building without a special workspace?